ajayworks/Pricing_Exotic_Options/README.md

 ---

-> This project is designed as a high-precision, modular, and mathematically grounded quantitative research tool for exotic derivatives pricing.
+> This project is designed as a high-precision, modular, and mathematically grounded quantitative research tool for exotic options pricing.